303-245-4681Associate Professor, Early Childhood Education

 Deborah Young is a mom of five children.
 She began her career as a juvenile probation officer with the Boulder County Sheriff's Department.
 She then taught art at Boulder High School before being drawn into her lifelong commitment of early childhood education and the needs of the poor.

-Deborah has set up programs to serve needs locally and internationally.
-She has volunteered for more than 29 years in many programs serving women and children in impoverished countries.
-She has combined her academics with service work starting in the Sanctuary movement of the 1980’s sheltering refugee women through to providing education (Facilitated the opening of 18 educational centers and schools) and avenues of empowerment for women and children (Grassroots sustainable education programs).
+Deborah develops programs to serve locally and globally marginalized populations.
+She has volunteered for more than 33 years serving women, children and their families in impoverished countries.
+She has combined her academics with service starting in the Sanctuary movement of the 1980’s sheltering refugee women through and co-founding Boulder’s sister city with Jalapa, Nicaragua.
+She has co-facilitated the opening of 18 educational centers and schools; co-founded several grassroots organizations that focus on empowerment for women and children around the world.

-Deborah has co-founded many schools during the past twenty-nine years including a middle school based on service learning.
-She has been involved in the charter school movement in Colorado since its inception.
-She is currently the executive director of The Americas Association for the Care of Children and designs and directs community development programs serving women and children in rural villages and impoverished urban areas of Central America, Asia, and Africa.
-Deborah’s college classes involve service work commitment and international travel.
+She is currently the executive director of The Americas Association for the Care of Children and designs and directs community development programs serving women, children and their families in rural villages and impoverished urban areas of Central America, the Caribbean, Asia, and Africa.
+Deborah’s college classes involve a commitment to service work locally with international opportunities.

 Being the Chair of the Education Department Undergraduate program for the last 12 years has deepened my knowledge, practice, and enthusiasm about contemplative education evidenced through my personal and professional transformation.
 The willingness of Naropa to engage with the inner work required to contribute in creating a socially and ecologically just world inspires and nourishes my purpose as a life-long teacher and learner.
 Naropa’s unique learning community continues provides opportunity to continue to meet the ever-changing needs of today’s youth.